Horace Neal: Ponsonby United

 Prior to joining the war effort Neal was a Ponsonby United rugby league junior.
 He played in their 4th grade teams from 1913 to 1915 (aged 17 to 19 through this period).
 Following his return to New Zealand after the war Neal began playing for the Ponsonby senior side early in the 1919 season.
 His height and weight when he enlisted were recorded as 1.65m and 62 kg respectively so unsurprisingly he was playing in the halfback position alongside the brilliant young Frank Delgrosso who was also in his debut season in the senior side at first five eighth and fullback.
-In a round 5 match on June 7 for Ponsonby against Maritime, which Ponsonby won 15-6, it was reported that “Neal made a commendable showing at halfback”.
+In a round 5 match on 7 June for Ponsonby against Maritime, which Ponsonby won 15-6, it was reported that "Neal made a commendable showing at halfback".
 The match was played before a crowd of 5,000 at Victoria Park.
 A week later at the same venue he scored a try against City Rovers before 7,000 spectators who witnessed Ponsonby win 18-13.
-His try came after he “was prominent in several attacking movements, and eventually from a good opening made a fine run, and scored near the corner”.
-On June 21 on a “heavy” Auckland Domain surface Neal had to be taken off injured in their match with Newton Rangers.
-The Auckland Star reported that he had put his “best effort forward” while the Observer said “little Neal, Ponsonby's half-back, is to be complimented”.
-In a 19-3 round 8 win over Newton he was said to be “more adroit and resourceful than the half-back who opposed him, and consequently the Ponsonby back division was able to monopolise the attack”.
+His try came after he "was prominent in several attacking movements, and eventually from a good opening made a fine run, and scored near the corner".
+On 21 June on a "heavy" Auckland Domain surface Neal had to be taken off injured in their match with Newton Rangers.
+The Auckland Star reported that he had put his "best effort forward" while the Observer said "little Neal, Ponsonby's half-back, is to be complimented".
+In a 19-3 round 8 win over Newton he was said to be "more adroit and resourceful than the half-back who opposed him, and consequently the Ponsonby back division was able to monopolise the attack".
 Against City a week later Neal had another strong game in a crucial 7-4 win before 6,000 at Victoria Park.
-City had a slight advantage in the forward play but it was “more than outweighed by the handle Neal's work behind the scrum gave to Ponsonby”, where he gave “several pretty openings to his backs”.
-The New Zealand Herald said he was “always about and got the ball away in good style.
-He was of great assistance to his side”.
-The Observer said “Neal for Ponsonby was as nippy and dodgy as of yore, and set his backs going on many occasions”.
+City had a slight advantage in the forward play but it was "more than outweighed by the handle Neal's work behind the scrum gave to Ponsonby", where he gave "several pretty openings to his backs".
+The New Zealand Herald said he was "always about and got the ball away in good style.
+He was of great assistance to his side".
+The Observer said "Neal for Ponsonby was as nippy and dodgy as of yore, and set his backs going on many occasions".

-On July 12 Neal played in Ponsonby's 3-3 draw with Maritime which secured Ponsonby the 1919 Myers Cup for winning the first grade championship.
+On 12 July Neal played in Ponsonby's 3-3 draw with Maritime which secured Ponsonby the 1919 Myers Cup for winning the first grade championship.
 It was their third consecutive title after winning for the first ever time in 1917.
-He was said to have been “prominent” in the greasy conditions.
-The Auckland Star said “Neal, the little junior who has not long come up from [the] juniors, is a player the team will do well to hold on to”.
+He was said to have been "prominent" in the greasy conditions.
+The Auckland Star said "Neal, the little junior who has not long come up from [the] juniors, is a player the team will do well to hold on to".